HUMA Investors Have Opportunity to Lead Humacyte, Inc. Securities Fraud Lawsuit

+Investors suffering losses on their Humacyte investments are encouraged to contact the Law Offices of Howard G. Smith to discuss their legal rights in this class action at 215-638-4847 or by email to [email protected].

-Details of the case: According to the lawsuit, during the Class Period, defendants made false and/or misleading statements and/or failed to disclose that: (1) Humacyte's Durham, North Carolina facility failed to comply with good manufacturing practices, including quality assurance and microbial testing; (2) the Food and Drug Administration's ("FDA") review of the Biologics License Application ("BLA") would be delayed while Humacyte remediated these deficiencies; and (3) as a result, there was a substantial risk to FDA approval of Acellular Tissue Engineered Vessel ("ATEV") for vascular trauma; and (4) as a result of the foregoing, defendants' positive statements about Humacyte's business, operations, and prospects were materially misleading and/or lacked a reasonable basis.
-When the true details entered the market, the lawsuit claims that investors suffered damages.
+The complaint filed alleges that, throughout the Class Period, Defendants failed to disclose to investors: (1) that the Company's Durham, North Carolina facility failed to comply with good manufacturing practices, including quality assurance and microbial testing; (2) that the FDA's review of the BLA would be delayed while Humacyte remediated these deficiencies; and (3) that, as a result, there was a substantial risk to FDA approval of ATEV for vascular trauma; and (4) that, as a result of the foregoing, Defendants' positive statements about the Company's business, operations, and prospects were materially misleading and/or lacked a reasonable basis.

 [email protected]